 - List the year of manufacture if you possibly can (such as 2015).
 If you don’t know the year, give the age as accurately as you can.
 If you go online and do some research, you should be able to figure out what year your bike was made.
 Don’t try and fudge this one – bikes come out in different colors in different years, so it is easy for a discerning buyer to know if you are lying about the age of the bike.
 On the other hand, this makes it easier for you figure it out too.

-If you can, include details of components and specs.
+If you can, include details of components and specs of the bike.
 You can easily copy this from a website, if you don’t know all the details (and really, who does?)

-Below is an example of a good advert for a used bike on Craigslist.
-Note that it has all the relevant information in the subject line, so buyers don’t have to waste time clicking on the ad, only to find the bike is too small/too old/too expensive, etc. The subject line includes the year of manufacture (2013), the make of the bike (Trek), the fact that it is a woman’s bike (WSD = Women Specific Design), the model of the bike (7.5 FX), the size (small), and the price you hope to get ($500 or best offer).
+Below is an example of an effective advert for a used bike on Craigslist.
+Note that it has all the relevant information in the subject line, so buyers don’t have to waste time clicking on the ad, only to find the bike is too small/too old/too expensive, etc. The subject line includes the year of manufacture (2018), the make of the bike (Trek), the fact that it is a woman’s bike (WSD = Women Specific Design), the model of the bike (7.5 FX), the size (small), and the price you hope to get ($400 or best offer).

 Body of your Craigslist ad:

 Include full technical details of the bike next, if you know them.
 They can usually be copied from somewhere on the Internet.
 If you can, add a link to a good review, such as this review which helped me to sell my Specialized Sequoia.
-One time a buyer told me that he realized my ad linked to my OWN review, so how could he trust it?
-I pointed out that I wrote the review 18 months before I was selling the bike, so it was not written with the intent to sell the bike.
-He bought the bike and he was happy and I was happy!
+One time a buyer told me that he realized my advert linked to my own review, so how could he trust it?
+I pointed out that I wrote the review 18 months before I was selling the bike, so it was not written with the intention to sell the bike.
+He bought the bike, and he was happy and I was happy!